hanwenzhang123/fullstack-note/03-note/README.md

 ## Backend

 #### Client-Side Rendering vs Server-Side Rendering
+Client-side rendering
-- Client-side rendering manages the routing dynamically without refreshing the page every time a user requests a different route.
+- It manages the routing dynamically without refreshing the page every time a user requests a different route.
 - Your browser downloads a minimal HTML page.
 It renders the JavaScript and fills the content into it.
 - React uses client-side rendering.

+Server-side rendering
+- convert HTML files on the server into a fully rendered HTML page for the client.
-- Server-side rendering when a user makes a request to a webpage,
-- the server prepares an HTML page by fetching user-specific data and sends it to the user’s machine over the internet.
-- The browser then construes the content and displays the page.
+- When a user makes a request to a webpage, the server prepares an HTML page by fetching user-specific data and sends it to the user’s machine over the internet.
+The browser then construes the content and displays the page.

 #### Combining Frontend Code with Backend Code or SQL
 1. Setting up the database.